nicolewallace09/webscraper1/README.md

-# Craigslist webscraper from front page
+# Front page web scraper

 ## Description
-A script written to webscrap information from SF Bay Area job listings from Craiglist.
+A script written to webscrap information from SF Bay Area job listings from Craiglist and top 100 from IMDB.
 Data from webscrapping is then exported to a CSV file.

 ## Table of Contents
 * [Installation](#installation)